numpy/numpy.org/content/en/benchmark.md

 <div style="text-align: right">Source: <a href="http://numba.pydata.org/">Numba's Website</a></div>

 Since Numba is a compiler focused on accelerating Python and NumPy codes, the user API of the library supports various decorators.
 It uses the industry-standard LLVM compiler library.
 It aims to translate the Python functions to optimized machine code during runtime.
-It supports variety of decorators like `@jit, @vectorize, @guvectorize, @stencil, @jitclass, @cfunc, @overload`.
+It supports variety of decorators like `@jit`, `@vectorize`, `@guvectorize`, `@stencil`, `@jitclass`, `@cfunc`, `@overload`.
 We are using `Just-In-Time` compilation in this work.
 It also supports `nopython` mode to generate fully compiled results without the need for intermediate Python interpreter calls.
 Numba's assistance to NumPy arrays and functions also makes it a good candidate for comparison.

 <!-- NumPy and Numba both use a similar type of compilation for ufuncs in manual looping resulting in the same speed.
 Another thing that Numba lacks behind is that it does not support all functions of NumPy.
 There are functions in NumPy which does not hold up some of the optional arguments in nopython mode.
 It can implement linear algebra calls in the compiled functions but does not return any faster implementation. -->